Vital Bee Buds Plant Nursery | Gardnerville, Northern Nevada, USA

 Or a vision in your mind.

 Think of the purpose and function of a garden space that will also complement a pollinator habitat.
-Always soil first and no need to amend!
+Always soil first and no need to amend soil for indigenous perennials!

 Grow it.

-And it makes everything better for the bees.
+And perennials make everything better for the pollinators.

-Although we can always include must-have plants, please know native pollinator plants can live on less water/lean soil and are the most efficient 2/3 thirds of what pollinates our harvests.
+Although we can always include must-have plants, know native plants can live on less water/lean soil and their visitors are the most efficient 2/3 thirds of what pollinates our harvests.

 We worry about the Earth, and our environment, and how we can help.
 We also want a rockin’ garden that lifts our spirits.